mariommartins-zz/near-places/README.md

 - The architecture used was MVVM, with DataSources & Repositories.
 - The code design and style was intended to be consistent and reasonable
 - Please add your own Google Api Key
+- The instrumented tests stopped working for some lib related issue and is going to be fixed in next implementations

 Please ask if you have any questions!